spring-attic/spring-mobile-samples/README.md

 # Spring Mobile Samples

-[Spring Mobile] is an extension to the popular web framework [Spring Web MVC], that aims to simplify the development of mobile web applications.
+[Spring Mobile] is an extension to the popular [Spring Web MVC] web framework , that aims to simplify the development of mobile web applications.
 This repository contains sample projects illustrating usage of Spring Mobile.
 See [Spring Mobile on GitHub] for more information about building from source.

 ## Sample Applications